menu

 Demographics

-The citizens of Carson - Macedonia are slightly better educated than the national average of 21.84% for all cities and towns, with 23.94% of adults in Carson - Macedonia having a bachelor's degree or advanced degree.
+The education level of Carson - Macedonia citizens is a little higher than the average for US cities and towns: 23.94% of adults in Carson - Macedonia have at least a bachelor's degree.

 The per capita income in Carson - Macedonia in 2022 was $39,089, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $156,356 for a family of four.
 However, Carson - Macedonia contains both very wealthy and poor people as well.